Diagnosed with psoriatic arthritis? Here’s what you need to know to take control.

 - Biologics interrupt certain chemicals or steps in the inflammatory process and they generally work more quickly than traditional DMARDs.
 They are self-injected or given by infusion in a doctor’s office.

-- Targeted DMARDs, like biologics, also block certain steps in the inflammatory process, but these drugs are taken by mouth.
+- Targeted DMARDs, like biologics and Janus kinase (JAK) inhibitors, also block certain steps in the inflammatory process, but these drugs are taken by mouth.

 Every person with PsA is different.
 Doctors recommend certain medications depending on: